 The department is involved in the fundamentals of public health services delivered to civil service sectors.

-Some courses are taught in English, as part of the MPH (Master of Public Health) and Europubhealth (European Public Health Master), which the department supports different modules of.
+Some courses are taught in English, as part of the Master of Public Health and European Public Health Master, which the department supports different modules of.

 As regards continuing education, the Department of Quantitative Methods in Public Health coordinates sessions on the topics of the PMSI, surveillance, health safety and risk management.
-It has the authority to issue an international certificate of applied epidemiology (IDEA) and its own PMSI Expert Diploma.
+It has the authority to issue 4 Expert Diploma: IDEA – Epidémiologie de terrain, Expert PMSI, Praticien DIM MCO et Sciences des données en santé publique.

-The department coordinates the Master 1 course in public health and medical sciences in association with the University of Rennes 1, while also operating as a partner in the Post Master’s in Public Health at the Pasteur/Cnam (conservatoire national des arts et métiers) [National Conservatory of Arts and Crafts] School in Paris.
+The department coordinates the Master 1 course in public health and medical sciences in association with the University of Rennes, while also operating as a partner in the Post Master’s in Public Health at the Pasteur/Cnam School in Paris.

 Partners